brianpchsu/til/README.md

 > Today I Learned

-I constantly learn new things.
+I learn new things everyday.
 This is a repo to share my daily learnings.

 ### Categories
 * [JavaScript](#javascript)